Diversionary Agreements and Deferred Prosecution Agreements

 If the state believes you have violated the terms and conditions of the deferred prosecution agreement, then the state will be free to prosecute you according to the terms of the DPA.
 You will still be free to negotiate and fight the case in court, unless for some reason you have agreed to do otherwise in your deferred prosecution agreement, but keep in mind the District Attorney may not be too willing to give you a third or fourth chance with nearly as favorable an outcome in your case.

 It is very important that you read and understand the specific terms of the agreement or the program you are entering.
 Remember: this is your life and future we are talking about.
-You need representation by the best Milwaukee and Waukesha criminal defense attorneys to make sure all of your options are analyzed and explained before you make a decision.
+You need representation by the best criminal defense attorneys in Milwaukee to make sure all of your options are analyzed and explained before you make a decision.